Cherry Salad with Parsley, Walnuts, and Pomegranate Vinaigrette

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-I did a double take, then, when I saw a recipe from Saveur, a Middle-Eastern style dish featuring sweet cherries, but savory.
-As a salad, with herbs and our beloved walnuts all dressed in a pomegranate molasses vinaigrette.
-The salad is so gorgeous, I just knew its beauty was a harbinger of delicious.
+I did a double take, then, when I saw a recipe from Saveur for savory a Middle-Eastern style dish featuring sweet cherries.
+Cherries as a salad, with herbs and walnuts all dressed in a pomegranate molasses vinaigrette.
+Old fashioned cherry salad is more of a sweet fluff, in the Waldorf salad category with mini marshmallows and crushed pineapple, the cherry dump salad category that may call for a can of cherry pie filling.
+Not here.
+The is such a gorgeous salad, I just knew its beauty was a harbinger of delicious.
+And that it has been, a family favorite, so much so that the recipe is featured in my first cookbook, Rose Water & Orange Blossoms.

 Cherry and walnut salad with green parsley in a blue and white bowl